BadMan-Client/BadMan-Releases/README.md

 **BadMan** is a MCBE Utility Mod for the Windows 10 Edition, this tool is meant for enhancing users gameplay.
 We do not condone nor are we responsible for illegitimate use by our users.

-**BadMan** is a fork of the Horion MCBE Utility Mod.
+**BadMan** is a fork of the Horion MCBE Utility Mod, it was declared a "must skid" by Japanese pasters.

+**Developers** OldGreggo5081, Turakan and Weedelbhoy1

-**Credits** - Horion Developers for allowing use of the public horion source code and Brendon for making the **Injector.**
+**Credits** - Horion Developers for allowing use of the public horion source code, Brendon for making the Injector.

 **IMPORTANT** - For the time being BadMan has stopped development and wont see an update for a long time, thanks for the support and ideas up till now.

-**Unoffical BadMan Discord:** https://discord.gg/gp6JpvDfQ7 (Note, do not ask for help in this server as the client itself is no longer supported by the developers)
+**Unoffical BadMan Discord:** https://discord.gg/c2h2jjnnk9 (Note, do not ask for help in this server as the client itself is no longer supported by the developers)